jsoendermann/hapttic/README.md

 - example script
 - example docker compose
 - how to install (in a dockerfile)
-- will you add feature X?

 # FAQ

 ### Does hapttic come with support for SSL?

-You can add SSL to hapttic by putting an nginx proxy in front of it like so:
+You can add encryption by putting an nginx proxy in front of it with a docker-compose file like so:

 ```yaml
 version: '3'